smz/Arduino-RTCtime/README.md

 This library makes using the DS1307 and DS3231 RTC modules really easy and is compatible with the standard C time library `<time.h>` datatypes and functions as defined in [ISO/IEC 9899 (C90)](http://www.open-std.org/jtc1/sc22/wg14/www/docs/n1124.pdf).

-This work started as a fork of the excelent "Rtc by Makuna" library (https://github.com/Makuna/Rtc), but supports the Std C functions/datatypes, while Makuna library uses a proprietary RtcDateTime class.
+This work started as a fork of the excelent "Rtc by Makuna" library (https://github.com/Makuna/Rtc), but now supports the Std C API, while Makuna library uses a proprietary RtcDateTime class.
 There are also minor differences with the names and types of a few methods.
 Extra features (_such as temperature reading, calibration, alarms and memory storage_) are available when supported by the hardware you're using.

  - Supports esp8266
  - Supports SoftwareWire library